222 Upper Street

 Adult day centres

-We are contacting service users, their families and carers directly and will continue to provide care and support in the safest and best way possible and based on their individual needs.
+We are maintaining regular contact with people using our services, their families and carers directly and will continue to provide care and support in the safest and best way possible and based on their individual needs.

 If you would like to speak to someone in the meantime, please call 020 7527 2299, 9am-5pm, Monday to Friday or 020 7226 0992, at all other times.